List of The Price Is Right pricing games: Coming or Going

-The contestant is shown a prize and the numbers in a four-digit price, which are displayed on a shelf.
+The contestant is shown a prize and the numbers in a four-digit price, which are displayed on a shelf as tiles that are strung together.
 The shelf can be tilted in two directions ("coming" or "going"), producing two possible prices, one being the reverse of the other.
-In order to win the prize the contestant must tilt the shelf in the right direction.
+In order to win the prize, the contestant must tilt the shelf in the right direction.

 Cover Up

 Five spaces are shown on a gameboard.
 Above each space are numbers: two above the first space, three above the second space and so on up to six above the fifth space.
 The contestant is asked to choose a number in each column to create a price for a car.
-Any correct digits are then lit.
-The contestant immediately wins the car for having all five correct, or loses for having all of them incorrect.
-If some of the digits are correct, the contestant covers each incorrect digit with a new choice from its column.
+If any of the digits are correct, they are lit and the contestant then covers each incorrect digit with a new choice from its column.
 The game continues until the contestant either wins by getting all five digits correct, or loses by providing a price in which no new digits are correct.

 Although it does not affect gameplay, until May 23, 2013, a false price was initially placed at the start of the game, and the contestant was required to cover up the incorrect digits during their first turn.
 Since June 4, 2013, the false price has been replaced by various items such as certain symbols, the numbers on the false price being turned upside down, humorously altered photos of staff or special themes relating with the episode.